cx3576888/queens/README.md

   ```

 - Create a `test` folder for all test files
-  - Each unit test file should have the same name as its source file, be placed in the same relative path under `test`, and with `.test.tsx` as a suffix
+  - Each unit test file should have the same name as its source file, be placed in the same relative path under `test`, and with `.test.ts` or `.test.tsx` as a suffix
   - Example: `src/components/App.tsx` <--> `test/components/App.test.tsx`

 - Update `package.json`:\